 Only Porsche and Subaru still stick to making cars with flat engines.
 Such a layout presupposes a horizontal position of cylinders being opposed to each other.
 That said, a center of gravity is lower than in a standard V-configuration engine, so handling will be better.

 Rotary is the rarest among car engine types.
 Patented by Felix Wankel, a rotary engine doesn’t use pistons.
 Instead, it has a triangular rotor that rotates inside a single cylinder eccentrically.
 A few manufacturers like Mazda and now-defunct NSU have been keen on making such engines.

 We hope this complete breakdown of car engine types will help you deepen your understanding of the basic principles manufacturers follow when designing a vehicle for you.
+The easiest way to learn the exact engine type and specifications is by getting a window sticker by VIN.
 Knowing about an engine and a drivetrain will give you peace of mind and contribute to your final decision on which of the abovementioned motors is right for you.
 Hopefully, you can find a vehicle with any of these car engine types on AutoBidMaster.
 Each lot page provides substantial information about the vehicle’s characteristics.
 If you’ve already found one to your taste, make sure you have an account with us to be ready to bid on it.
 Sign up if you haven’t been our member yet, upload a copy of your government-issued ID, place a refundable security deposit, and grab the right membership.
 Congratulations, you’re all set!
 Feel free to reach out to us at +1 (503) 298-4300 (6:00 AM – 4:00 PM Pacific Standard Time, Monday through Friday) if something is unclear.
 Happy bidding!